 Additional functions and benefits of internal auditing services might help you distinguish the process from that of risk assessment:

 - Understand the overall adequacy of the risk management structure in place.

 - Test the implementation of risk assessment processes and the risk management framework.

 - Audit management’s commitment to leading risk assessment measures to ensure quality and efficacy.

 - Provides an independent and objective view of the risk assessment operations to help the IT team understand issues so they can work to improve them.

 All of the findings in each internal audit go to the appropriate review committee for your organization.
 Finally, you will submit your findings to your internal audit body so everyone can understand the health of your system, as well as your organizational and client information.
 With an objective frame of mind from everyone, looking toward a continuing effort to streamline processes, you and your IT team can work with your internal audit to continually monitor and improve your results.

-Reach Out for Help From Industry Experts
+Get Help from Industry Experts